Russian ex-prison official shoots himself dead in court

 "After the guilty verdict was handed down, Sviridov committed suicide.
 He died on the spot," the emergency services told TASS.

-Sviridov had been convicted of extorting 10 million rubles ($158,500) by Moscow's Chertanovsky Court.
+The 71-year-old had been convicted of extorting 10 million rubles ($158,500) from the former deputy director of the penitentiary service, Alexander Sapozhnikov, according to Russian media.

 Sviridov's lawyer, Alexander Kotelnitsky, told TASS that his client had stage four cancer, but did not appear to be in a depressed mood when he went into court Wednesday morning.